BasedLinux/bsd/src/bsd/flake.md

   - If *path* is a command line argument, it is interpreted relative to the current directory.

-  - If *path* is used in a `flake.bsd`, it is interpreted relative to the directory containing that `flake.bsd`.
+  - If *path* is used in a `flake.nix`, it is interpreted relative to the directory containing that `flake.nix`.
 However, the resolved path must be in the same tree.
-For instance, a `flake.bsd` in the root of a tree can use `path:./foo` to access the flake in subdirectory `foo`, but `path:../bar` is illegal.
+For instance, a `flake.nix` in the root of a tree can use `path:./foo` to access the flake in subdirectory `foo`, but `path:../bar` is illegal.
 On the other hand, a flake in the `/foo` directory of a tree can use `path:../bar` to refer to the flake in `/bar`.

-  Path inputs can be specified with path values in `flake.bsd`.
+  Path inputs can be specified with path values in `flake.nix`.
 Path values are a syntax for `path` inputs, and they are converted by
-  1. resolving them into relative paths, relative to the base directory of `flake.bsd`
+  1. resolving them into relative paths, relative to the base directory of `flake.nix`
   2. escaping URL characters (refer to IETF RFC?)
   3. prepending `path:`